Nametake Enoki Mushroom

 Trim off the root end of the enoki mushrooms and gently separate them with your hands.

-If they are very long, cut them in half for easier eating.
+If they are very long, cut them in half or smaller for easier eating.

 There’s no need to wash enoki unless visibly dirty — just wipe gently if needed.